Thursday, September 20, 2007

 Includes 4 illustrations

-One thing before I dig in.
-The fact is, that loose ssk (or psso) might not be as bad as you think.
-Knitting while you are creating it doesn't always look a whole lot like knitting once you are wearing it.
-Those loose, bumpy, left leaning decreases on your needles will eventually even out and look a great deal more like the tight and tidy right leaning decreases you admire, while the right leaning decreases will relax to bring the appearances even closer.
-The appearance won't be identical, but it'll be a whole lot closer than it is on the needles.
-As the great Elizabeth Zimmerman put it in the opening pages of her magnificent book, Knitting without Tears:
+That loose ssk (or psso) might not be as bad as you think.
+Knitting while you're creating it doesn't always look like knitting once you're wearing it.
+Loose, bumpy left decreases on the needles eventually even out to look more like tight, tidy right leaners, while right leaning decreases relax to bring appearances even closer.
+They'll never be identical, but will be closer than they look at the moment of creation.
+As the Elizabeth Zimmerman noted in the opening pages of her book Knitting without Tears:

 "I used to think that people in the Olden Days were marvelously even knitters, because all really ancient sweaters are so smooth and regular.
 Now I realize that they probably knitted just as I do, rather erratically, and that it is Time, the Great Leveler, which has wrought the change--Time and many washings."